AdrianKazi/Positional-Embeddings/README.md

 | RoPE | rotation applied to attention vectors | LLaMA, GPT-NeoX |

 The notebook combines mathematical intuition and visualizations to illustrate how transformers encode sequence order.

+## References

+Notebook is based on Mike X Cohen course.
+Models changes and additional explanations were added by myself.